-This section describes the project repository and how to view and modify the repository root path.
+This section describes the project repository and how to view the repository root path.

 Project repository overview

 The project repository stores all files to be used by all the projects in the system.
 For example, scripts, run results, .xml files, templates, and attachments.